pyladiesams/OOP-advanced-jan2020/README.md

 - Inheritance and Multi-inheritance
 - Composition

-In the second part, we’ll explore more non-widely known Object-oriented Programming concepts in Python, such as:
+In the second part, we’ll round up the first part and explore more non-widely known Object-oriented Programming concepts in Python, such as:
 - Dataclasses
-- Magic Methods
-- Slots
-- Meta Classes
-- Abstract Classes

 ## Requirements
 * Python 3.7 +